-More than 2,000 newly on-boarded e-money customers made multiple high-value transfers, totaling PHP180 million to third-party bank accounts.
-These transfers were transacted in less than six months.
+More than 2,000 newly on-boarded e-money customers made multiple high-value transfers, totaling PhP180 million, to third-party bank accounts.
+These transfers were transacted in a span of less than six (6) months.
 Majority of the customers were on-boarded from July 2019 to February 2020.
 Most were identified to be residents of various provinces in Luzon.
 These account holders were profiled as tricycle drivers, loading station owners, freelancers, sari-sari store owners, fruit vendors, and private employees, who declared business proceeds and salaries as source of funds.
-Suspicious indicators involving these accounts are as follows: (a) concerns surrounding high-value deposits from unidentified sources that were received in one day via certain financial technology (fintech) or payment system companies; (b) activities that appear excessive, considering the customers' profiles; (c) layering concerns as evidenced by the rapid movement of funds through subsequent cash withdrawals and transfers to a third-party account; (d) majority of the customers' KYC videos that had similar backgrounds; and (e) consecutive mobile numbers that were registered in succession.
-Other notable activities observed are online purchases from an online furniture shop abroad.
-Bank account buying Two individuals were caught buying bank accounts for PHP500 in an entrapment operation by the National Bureau of Investigation (NBI).
-According to the perpetrators, they would use the bank accounts to receive funds from their fraudulent activities, so that their identities would not be known or traced by proper authorities.
-NBI also confiscated a laptop with a stolen database, containing e-mail addresses and contact numbers of account holders of a certain bank.
-This information would allegedly be used by the arrested individuals in their phishing activities.
+Suspicious indicators involving these accounts are as follows: (a) high-value deposits from unidentified sources were received in one (1) day via certain financial technology (fintech) or payment system companies; (b) activities appear excessive, considering the customers' profiles; (c) layering concerns are evidenced by the rapid movement of funds through subsequent cash withdrawals and transfers to a third-party account; (d) majority of the customers' KYC videos have similar backgrounds; and (e) consecutive mobile numbers were registered in succession.
+Other notable activities seen are online purchases at an online furniture shop abroad.
+Bank-account buying In an entrapment operation, the National Bureau of Investigation (NBI) caught two (2) individuals buying bank accounts for PhP500.
+According to the perpetrators, they will use the bank accounts to receive funds from their fraudulent activities, so that their identities will not be known or traced by the authorities.
+The NBI also confiscated a laptop with a stolen database, containing the e-mail addresses and contact numbers of account holders of a certain bank.
+This information will allegedly be used by the arrested individuals in their phishing activities.
 3. Swindling/estafa (various product scams) Confidential information cites overpricing and unauthorized selling of medical items, such as alcohol, medical masks, and thermal scanners.
 Moreover, other fake or bogus sellers took the crisis as an opportunity to scam victims into buying essential items.
 Most often, offenders will post items for sale in their social media account/s.
-After receiving the advance payment from the buyer/victim, the seller/offender cuts off communication and blocks the buyer/victim in social media.
+After receiving the advanced payment from the buyer/victim, the seller/offender cuts off communication and blocks the buyer/victim in social media.
 Majority of these transactions involve local buyers and sellers.
 While violators are found to be in various cities and provinces in the country, heavy concentration is observed in the National Capital Region (NCR).
-4. Emergency fraud and donation scams Using the ECQ sample, the following emergency fraud and donation scam typologies were observed:
+4. Emergency fraud and donation scam Using the ECQ sample, the following emergency fraud and donation scam typologies are observed: